jtran071/rshell/README.md

 ##Bugs, Limitations and Issues

-Although this implementation is able to use many bash commands such as `ls`, `echo`, `cat`, and `touch`, it is unable to use the `cd` command.
+When using `||`, if previous command succeeded, using connectors after will not execute the next command.

 Using `echo` with `&`, `|`, `;` will output a whitespace.

 Unable to use connectors with redirection operators.

 Redirection does not wait for file input if none is specified at the command line.
 For example: `cat <` will seg fault.

 When using `1>`, `1>>`, `2>`, and `2>>` you cannot use `1` or `2` anywhere
 in the file name. rshell currently treats 1 and 2, when using the mentioned redirection commands, as string delimiters.
 There is also a seg fault issue if you try to use a file with `1` or `2` as the first character of the file name.
 However, it is fine to use `1` or `2` when using the redirection commands without specifying the file descriptors.

 Piping command `|` is not currently implemented.
 Redirect command `<<<` not implemented.